On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Central max point tolerance graphs

-\begin{defn} A CMPTG $G=(V,E)$ is called {\em proper} if it has an interval representation with the required condition such that no interval contains another properly.
-We call it {\em proper-central-max-point tolerance graph} (in brief, PCMPTG).
-Similarly, a CMPTG $G=(V,E)$ is called {\em unit} if it has an interval representation with the required condition such that every interval has unit (or, same) length.
-We call it {\em unit-central-max-point tolerance graph} (in brief, UCMPTG). \end{defn}
+\begin{defn} A central MPTG $G=(V,E)$ is called {\em proper} if it has an interval representation with the required condition such that no interval contains another properly.
+We call it {\em proper-central-max-point tolerance graph} (in brief, proper central MPTG).
+Similarly, a central MPTG $G=(V,E)$ is called {\em unit} if it has an interval representation with the required condition such that every interval has unit (or, same) length.
+We call it {\em unit-central-max-point tolerance graph} (in brief, unit central MPTG). \end{defn}

 \begin{thm} Let $G$ be a simple undirected graph.
 Then the following are equivalent.

 \begin{enumerate}